 To do so, we employ an efficiency-cost rating.
 It’s simply the EPA’s combined mpg rating divided by the base price (meaning MSRP plus destination charge).
 We then multiply that result by 1,000.
 This formula can be applied to any type of vehicle, hybrid or not.
 A high mpg rating and low price provide a high efficiency-cost rating.
 A higher score is the better score.

-We don't account for equipment levels, quality judgments, cost of ownership or any variances from EPA mileage estimates.
+We don’t account for equipment levels, quality judgments, cost of ownership or any variances from EPA fuel economy estimates.
 The goal here is to pay the least for the most mileage, barring all other considerations.
 Each model is named only once, ranked by the version with the highest efficiency-cost rating even if other trim levels are close.

 1. 2017 Mitsubishi Mirage ES, Manual

 Gas mileage (city/highway/combined mpg): 33/41/36 mpg

 The tiny Mitsubishi Mirage, a non-hybrid, tops the list with an efficiency-cost rating of 2.60, thanks to its ultra-low price and high combined mpg.
 Though this is the ES trim level with a manual transmission, the optional automatic transmission adds 3 mpg combined along with its higher price, so its rating is practically the same at 2.59.
 Want a better-equipped version?
 The automatic Mirage GT still beats most of the cars in the Top 10 with a 2.36 rating.

 2. 2017 Hyundai Ioniq Hybrid Blue

 Efficiency-cost rating: 2.52